TIMMYG Studios

 Panic Button

-Press emergency button to activate panic mode:
+• Press emergency button to activate

 • GPS blip flashes red

-• Other authorized users see emergency status
+• Visible to authorized users

 • Press again to deactivate